arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

 ```
 Pattern 4 : Prefix Sum + Hashing
             Given : Need Count , Array
-            Problemm : (find array with Need Count of even or odd or array sum ..etc)
+            Problemm : (find count of subarray with Need Count of even or odd ..etc)
             Take map, map[0] = 1 : as map initially contains 0
             Iterate the Array
                    Update the `Total count` according to the constraints